-Questions about UTC's current Primary Prevention Programs should be directed to the Title IX Coordinator, the Deputy Title IX Coordinator for Students, or the UTC Center for Women & Gender Equity.
+Questions about UTC's current Primary Prevention Programs should be directed to the Title IX Coordinator, a Deputy Title IX Coordinator, or the UTC Women's Center.

 B. Primary Awareness Programs

 UTC implements comprehensive, intentional, and integrated community-wide or audience-specific programming, initiatives, and strategies that increase audience knowledge and share information and resources to prevent Prohibited Conduct, promote safety, and reduce the perpetration of Prohibited Conduct.